Drums & Demonstrations |

 else and take a break.
 Try to stay relaxed when you play.

-Rhythms of Dissent great advice on how to play with chants:
+Rhythms of Dissent Toronto Coalition against the War 2003 great advice on how to play with chants:

 4) The "prime directive," (if you will) is about supporting, (responding to) the spontaneous expressions in the streets, as much as possible.
 A protest "groove" is invariably an organic unfolding.
 Amongst many players, this requires a sensitivity to listen.
 To this end, planning, preparation, practice-beforehand can give us a flexibility to respond more-effectively to such developments; hence, the reason for this list and dialogue.